BRINGING TRUSTED TECHNOLOGY TO THE AMERICAN ECONOMY

 Licensing technology allows your business to build off existing research and development that has been done through Rome Labs.

-EXPERIENCE OUR EVENTS &
+EXPERIENCE OUR EVENTS & PROGRAMMING

 We run a variety of programs and events to stimulate innovation and technology in Upstate New York.